 Consider construction subsidies

 If you are building a house, you should definitely consider the government subsidies.
 In addition to the Baukindergeld, the Kreditanstalt für Wiederaufbau (KfW) offers other subsidies - for example the subsidy for energy-efficient construction.
-The best way to find out more is to visit the KfW website or contact one of our mortgage advisors.
+Check elsewhere on our website or contact one of our mortgage advisors.

 Insurances for building owners